 4. Vegan food is tasteless and unsatisfying

 The culinary world has never had a problem with making vegetables into delicious works of art.
 Indian dishes are prime examples of entrees that are jumping with flavor and heat!
-Check out this list of the best vegetarian and vegan restaurants in America.

 5. Veganism is too hard to maintain